Additional information regarding in-person gatherings...

-This coming Sunday, the 7th, we will be reintroducing singing and scripture reading
+This coming Sunday, [June 7], we will be reintroducing singing and scripture

-to our Sunday morning worship service.
+reading to our Sunday morning worship service.
 We will have the words up on the screen for you to sing along with.
-As

 We are excited about getting back to more normalcy.